Health Impact Fund: Next step: an innovative pilot

 As performance measurement is a core component of the Health Impact Fund, it needs to be robust across diverse products, patient demographics, and social and natural environments.
 Working with leading health care assessment organizations such as The George Institute for International Health, NICE International, the Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen (IQWiG) and the Institute for Health Metrics and Evaluation, the Health Impact Fund would perform evaluations of the health impact of different products in a variety of countries.
 Such assessments would go beyond pre-approval clinical trials, using epidemiological data from actual usage, practical trials, physician surveys, and patient demographics, as modifiers to the core health impact assessment.
 IGH aims to pilot the proposed Health Impact Fund mechanism by rewarding a pharmaceutical manufacturer on the basis of measured health impact in a region.
 This will allow the pay-for-performance approach to be field-tested and refined before it is implemented on a wider scale.

-Outcomes and Benefits of the Pilot:

-(1.)
-Create a comprehensive metric to evaluate the health impact of medicines based on the actual reductions in mortality and morbidity each achieves.

-(2.)
-Determine how to apply this metric reliably through a field-test that focuses on a new drug's introduction into a specific area.
-No attempt has ever been made to measure the health impact of a newly introduced medicine.

-(3.)
-Benefit people in the field-test area by giving them access to an important new product at an affordable price and by rewarding the innovator promoting its wide and effective use by those who can benefit from it.
-This pilot would break new ground by being the first-ever effort to measure the health impact of a newly introduced medicine.

-IGH is currently exploring opportunities for a potential pilot.